wazuh/wazuh-documentation/source/azure/activity-services/services/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Discover the numerous ways that Wazuh provides to monitor your Microsoft Azure infrastructure activity in this section of the Wazuh documentation.
+  :description: The Azure Monitor Logs collects and organizes logs and performance data from monitored resources.
+Learn more about it in this section of our documentation.

 .. _azure_monitoring_activity: